pnxenopoulos/awpy/README.md

 ```

 ## Requests and Issues
 This project uses GitHub issues to track issues and feature requests.
 You can see open requests [here](https://github.com/pnxenopoulos/csgo/issues).
+If you come across a bug, please open an issue, and also consider bringing it to the community's attention in the Discord.
+Same goes for feature requests.

 ## Acknowledgments
 This project is made possible by the amazing work done in the [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) and [gonav](https://github.com/mrazza/gonav) packages.
 To fix errors brought about in the gonav package from Go 1.14, we provide an updated version in the [gonavparse](https://github.com/pnxenopoulos/csgonavparse).

-## License
-Our project is licensed using the [MIT License](https://github.com/pnxenopoulos/csgo/blob/master/LICENSE).